patooworld/PWCloud/Contribution-points.md

 This document covers the various contribution points that are defined in the package.json extension manifest.
 These are in addition to the [ones inherited by VS Code](https://vscode-westeu.azurewebsites.net/api/references/contribution-points).

-The intellisense is supported inside Azure Data Studio.

 # dashboard
 Contribute tab, container, insight widget to the dashboard.
 <img src='./media/dashboard_page.png'>